Gehenna

 Source: Jon Winter-Holt, mimir.net

-Canonical References: See also the excellent Planes of Conflict boxed set for more details on Gehenna.
+Canonical References: See the excellent Planes of Conflict boxed set for more details on Gehenna.
 Gehenna (or Gehinnom) is a real-world location, a valley not far from Jerusalem.
 In the Bible, the book of Jeremiah claims children were sacrificed here to a god named Moloch, and Jeremiah cursed the valley.
 The name Gehinnom was then associated with a place of divine punishment where the wicked were sent to atone for their sins.
 “Tear-falling pity dwells not in this place [eye]” is a play on a line from Shakespeare’s Richard III.

 Leave a Reply